 If you like the idea of sipping wine in your living room, then Lois, which could pass for a well-designed abode, is for you.
 It’s a bright, unintimidating space on Avenue C serving tap-only wines in casual, stemless glasses.

-Order this: The 16 taps rotate often, but at least one usually dispenses a local wine like the Sacred Heart red from Red Hook Winery.
+Order this: The 16 taps rotate often, but at least one usually dispenses a local wine like the Brooklyn Winery's Roebling Blend.

 Hot tip: This vine-to-keg spot was an early adopter of the no-tipping movement in NYC.
 That means there are no calculations to do with your party once you polish off that carafe and cheese plate.